 Editor’s Note: In “The Peculiar Side of Sports”, we aim to answer some of sports’ most interesting peculiarities and burning questions.
 If you have any questions you would like answered simply send an email to [email protected]

 The thing that separates North American soccer fans and players from their international football-playing counterparts—aside from skill—is that for some strange reason they do not use the same word to identify the sport.
-The rules are mostly identical, and the pitch is the same.
-Making matters more confusing, and proving an editing nightmare at times, is the added factor that North Americans already have a game called “football” (NFL, CFL) that is completely unrelated (well, unrelated in the modern sense) to international “football”.
+The rules are mostly identical and the pitch is the same.
+Making matters more confusing is the added factor that North Americans already have a game called “football” (NFL, CFL, CFB) that is completely unrelated (well, unrelated in the modern sense) to international “football”.

 The purists around the world always seem to frown at the mention of the word “soccer”.
 Heck, even North American fans of the beautiful game scoff at “soccer”, and choose “football”, “footy”, or anything other than “soccer”, as if the very word is dirty.

-What got me thinking is how and why the term “soccer” began in the first place, seeing as how it is an older sport than that played by the NFL.
+What got me thinking is how and why the term “soccer” began in the first place, seeing as how it is an older sport than NFL.
 The answer is a little surprising, yet difficult to explain.
 Regardless, let’s forge forward.

-Let’s begin the explanation with the answer; “Soccer” is not a North American invented word – its origins are from England!
-In fact, the game was called “Soccer” by the upper class who played the game for 17 years before the middle and lower classes took up the sport and called it “football”.
+Let’s begin the explanation with the answer; “Soccer” is not a North American invented word.
+In fact, its origins are in England.
+The game was called “Soccer” by the upper class who played the game for 17 years before the middle and lower classes took up the sport and called it “football”.

 Perhaps some of you knew that, but I’d hazard a guess that most didn’t.
 In a nutshell, here’s what happened…